Gastroenterology Billing Services in Washington

 The most frequent gastroenterology denials we see from WA payers include when a screening colonoscopy finds pathology, the coding changes, when both colonoscopy and egd are done same session, specific modifier and code rules apply, asc vs office-based endoscopy has different coding and reimbursement rules.
 Our team catches these before submission by applying both gastroenterology coding expertise and WA payer-specific rules to every claim.

-Apple Health routes gastroenterology patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, Amerigroup, UHC.
+Washington Apple Health routes gastroenterology patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), Wellpoint Washington (formerly Amerigroup), UnitedHealthcare Community Plan.
 Each MCO has its own gastroenterology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your gastroenterology practice gets paid correctly.

 Fix Your Washington Gastroenterology Billing